 Hypomagnesemia may occur in patients with alcohol use disorder, uncontrolled diabetes, or hypercalcemia or in patients taking loop diuretics.

 Symptoms include anorexia, nausea, vomiting, lethargy, weakness, personality change, tetany (eg, positive Trousseau or Chvostek sign, spontaneous carpopedal spasm, hyperreflexia), tremor, and muscle fasciculations.

-Treat with magnesium salts when magnesium deficiency is symptomatic or persistently < 1.25 mg/dL (< 0.50 mmol/L).
+Treat with magnesium salts when magnesium deficiency is symptomatic or magnesium concentration is persistently < 1.25 mg/dL (< 0.50 mmol/L).

 Give oral magnesium salts unless patients have seizures or other severe symptoms, in which case, give 2 to 4 g of magnesium sulfate IV over 5 to 10 minutes.

 |Platinol, Platinol -AQ|

 |Cequa, Gengraf , Neoral, Restasis, Sandimmune, SangCya, Verkazia|

 |Mag-64, Mag-G , MagGel 600, Magonate, MagOx 400 , Mag-SR , Mag-Tab SR , Magtrate, Phillips Cramp-Free, Uro-Mag|